Experimental Mathematics Website

 This website is a repository of information on experimental and computer-assisted mathematics.
 It is operated by David H. Bailey, Lawrence Berkeley Laboratory (retired), and University of California, Davis

 Please send any comments or questions for this site to:

 Disclaimer and copyright.
 Material on this site is provided for research purposes only and does not necessarily reflect the views or policies of the author's institutions or any other organization.
-All material is copyrighted by David H. Bailey (c) 2021.
+Except where explicitly stated otherwise, all material is copyrighted by David H. Bailey (c) 2022.

 Math Scholar blog.
 The "Math Scholar" blog contains essays, philosophical musings, interesting quotes and exercises, all in the realm of mathematics, computing and modern science.
 New items are posted on average every two weeks:

 Math Drudge blog (older).
 This blog was co-authored by Bailey and the late Jonathan Borwein, prior to Borwein's death in August 2016.